kirchhausenlab/Cryosamba/README.md

 If you have access to a graphical interface, try the [UI](#ui).

 If you do not have access to a graphical interface, try the [CLI Tool](#cli-tool).
-This is usually the case if you want to run CryoSamba on your university's HPC.
+This is usually the case if you want to run CryoSamba on your university's HPC. **This the recommended option!**.

 If you are a more experience programmer and comfortable with using the Terminal, try our "raw" [Terminal](#terminal) instructions.